 view on Amazon: pre-cut parchment squares

 Reheat waffles in a 400 degree F oven for 5 minutes if thawed, 10 minutes if frozen.
 They are darn close to as good as the ones that are freshly cooked--the outside crisps and the inside remains soft.
-If you prefer to reheat them in a toaster, they need to be thawed first.
-Frozen Belgian waffles are thicker than store-bought and will burn in a toaster before the inside is thawed and heated.
+If you prefer to reheat them in a toaster, but you may need to thaw them first.
+Frozen Belgian waffles are thicker than store-bought and may burn in a toaster before the inside is thawed and heated.
 They burn quickly in a toaster, so keep an eye on them.
+Toasters vary, so you'll need to experiment to see what works best in yours.
 (My preference is the oven method for reheating.)

 FOR HEALTHIER WHOLE GRAIN WAFFLES (they won't get as crispy, but the nuttier flavor is great):